bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

 fish in `Gaeta_etal_CLC_data.csv` is not accurate for those smaller than 1 mm.

-Create a new data frame without fish with a `scalelength` of less than 1 mm from `fish_data`.
+In the `fish_analysis.Rmd` file, create a new data frame without fish with a `scalelength` of less than 1 mm from `fish_data`.
 The new dataset will have 4,029 rows (see answer key).

 Use the `write_csv()` function to save this new data frame as a CSV file.
 It should be in an appropriate sub-directory.